stdm-repo/STDM/README.md

 ## real-data-code
 This folder contains the dataset and the codes to reproduce the real data analysis results presented in Section 6 and Appendix B.2 in the paper.

-1. Under ```data``` folder, it contains the original dataset and the generated dataset for the real data analysis.
+1. Under ```data``` folder, it contains the raw dataset and the cleaned dataset for the real data analysis.
    - ```taxi_zones``` folder contains the necessary location information.
 The dataset is publicly available at [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 Please download the data file "Taxi Zone Shapefile (PARQUET)".
    - ```combined_data.csv``` is created by ```data_combine.R```.
-It combines all the original data files into a single dataset.
+It combines all the raw data files into a single dataset.
 The dataset is publicly available at [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 Please download the "Yellow Taxi Trip Records" data files for all months from 2011 to 2019.
-We do not include the raw data here due to its large size.
+We do not include the original data here due to its large volume.
    - ```location.csv``` is created by ```location_generate.py```.
 It contains location IDs, longitude, and latitude extracted from ```taxi_zones```.
    - ```mahh.csv``` contains location IDs and their corresponding labels: 'uptown', 'midtown', or 'downtown'.